akasakakona/MonopolyGame/README.md

 ## Recent Changes
 2/26/21 -3/1/21 Implemented property factory to create the different property present on the board.

-3/1/21 - 3/4/21 Implemented the chance piece, chest piece, tax piece and updated the property factory accordingly.
+3/1/21 - 3/4/21 Implemented the chance piece, chest piece, tax piece and updated the property factory accordingly also created the player class.

  3/5/21 - 3/7/21 Implement chance cards, community chest cards, and interact functions.
 Property functions also received interact functions.
 Game logic added.